erenerdilli/tr-data-service/README.md

 - The project contains a Dockerfile in the root directory for any docker image creation
 - Simply run docker by building image with this Dockerfile or
 - -or
-- Add to your docker-compose.yml following configuration
+- Copy the code to where your docker-compose.yml rests and add to your docker-compose.yml following configuration
 ```
 app:
   build: